CamielJalink/Project-Yfke-PhD/README.md

 This repository holds the source code for an academic (PhD) website for Yfke Dulek, currently hosted on heroku at www.yfkedulek.com

-Site is built using NodeJS / Express, combined with ejs for the views and mongoDB hosted by mlab.
+Backend is built using NodeJS with Express, using a Mongoose / MongoDB database-as-a-service hosted on mlab.
-Front-end js and html is my own work.
+Front-end is done using vanilla js and html/ejs for the views.
 CSS is built around the Skeleton CSS library: http://getskeleton.com/